dhriti2000/Heart-Disease-Prediction/README.md

 According to [W.H.O](https://www.who.int/health-topics/cardiovascular-diseases#tab=tab_1), Cardiovascular diseases are number 1 cause of death globally, taking an estimate  of 17.9 million each year.
 Amid the Covid-19 pandemic cardiac patients fail to get immediate treatments.Carrying out tests for cardiac issues during a crisis like pandemic is also very difficult.Unpredictable nature of cardiac disorders make it all the more difficult to diagnose.

 ## About Project
 The objective of this project is to make the process of diagnosis easier by creating effiective machine learning model.
-The project consist of two different model one for quick diagnosis and another for advanced diagnosis.
-For both model different set of input is taken according to requirment.
+Through this project anyone can predict their heart health just by inputing accurate asked questions.

 ## Team
 * Dhriti Ojha(Myself)